16 Oct WHY A SOCIAL MEDIA PRESENCE IS NON-NEGOTIABLE FOR REAL ESTATE AGENTS

 Reason 3: Critical brand exposure

 We’re not going to bang on about this too much, we’ve already mentioned the impressive number of users on the social channels and the frequency these platforms get used.
-Agents who aren’t leveraging their profiles on social media are simply missing out on brand exposure in their marketplace.
+Agents who aren’t leveraging their presence on social media are simply missing out on brand exposure in their marketplace.
 Check out this blog on why social media should be part of your marketing plan or what every business owner needs to know about social media.

 Reason 4: The way customers communicate has changed and will continue to do so